ThomasGerstenberg/blatann/README.md

 where event handlers are passed  `object sender, EventArgs e` parameters.
 Additionally, all asynchronous function calls return a `Waitable` object which can be waited on (with timeout) until the event associated with the function call returns.

-**NOTE**

-As of v0.3.0, the public-facing API is stable.
-There is not likely to be any major changes in method/property naming or functionality

 ### Examples